 One very important aspect to yoga is the teacher.
 I’m very particular with who I go to for yoga class.
 It’s an important job!
-I look for someone who knows anatomy well, gives clear instruction with injury prevention strategies and especially when we’re in a pose gives modifications and advancements.
+I look for someone who knows anatomy well, gives clear instruction with injury prevention strategies, and offers modifications and advancements, especially when we’re in a pose.
 This is important because everyone in the class is not at the same level.
 Some will need an easier version, yet some will be ready to try the more challenging version.
 I love an instructor that explains both options!

-From all 4’s we often go into downward facing dog.
-The arms in position first, we gradually straighten our legs working the core.
-In down dog we get added core work by raising our leg up straight then flexing it forward to bring the knee toward the nose, then extending the leg back into the air.
-Do several times, switch the leg and repeat.
+From all fours, we often go into downward facing dog.
+We position the arms first, and then we gradually straighten your legs to work the core.
+In down dog, you can add further core work by raising one leg up straight, flexing it forward to bring the knee toward the nose, and then extending the leg back into the air.
+Do this several times, switch the leg, and repeat.

 Next comes plank.
-Move forward from down dog, until your back is flat and shoulders, elbows and wrists are lined up.
-Just stay in plank, breathe and get stronger!
-For a modification you can go down on your knees or your elbows.
-To take it up a notch, you can raise one leg, hold then switch to the other leg.
+With your hands still planted on the mat, move your body forward from the down dog until your back is flat and your shoulders, elbows, and wrists are lined up.
+Just stay in plank, breathe, and get stronger!
+For an easier modification, you can go down on your knees or your elbows.
+To take it up a notch, you can raise one leg, hold, and then switch to the other leg.

-In another post we’ll cover standing sequences and postures for whole body yoga.
+In another post, we’ll cover standing sequences and postures for whole-body yoga.
 Just remember to always go into your yoga practice with acceptance and gratitude.
-Accepting where you and your body are at the time, paying close attention to what you feel and honoring it.
+Accept where you and your body are at the time, pay close attention to what you feel, and honoring it.